avaneev/prvhash/README.md

 poses very unnerving questions that touch religious grounds:

-These results of 1-bit PRVHASH say the following: if abstract mathematics contains not just a system of rules for manipulating numbers, but also a freely-defined fixed information that is also "readable" by a person, then mathematics does not just "exist", but "it was formed", because mathematics does not evolve (beside human discovery of new rules and patterns).
+These results of 1-bit PRVHASH say the following: if abstract mathematics contains not just a system of rules for manipulating numbers and variables, but also a freely-defined fixed information that is also "readable" by a person, then mathematics does not just "exist", but "it was formed", because mathematics does not evolve (beside human discovery of new rules and patterns).
 And since physics cannot be formulated without such mathematics, and physical processes clearly obey these mathematical rules, it means that a Creator/Higher Intelligence/God exists in relation to the Universe.
 For the author personally, everything is proven here.

 P.S.
 By coincidence, if the values on the "impulse" graphs above are sorted in an ascending order, and are then displayed as independent graphs, they